-iCloud is a convenient and safe way of storing data online and backing up your iOS devices, macOS, and personal computers.
-Although this cloud storage service was developed by Apple, Windows users can also use iCloud as long as they have a computer that is running Windows 7 or later and an Apple ID account.
+iCloud is a secure and convenient cloud storage service designed for backing up data from iOS devices, macOS, and personal computers.
+While developed by Apple, iCloud can be utilized by Windows users as well, provided they have a computer running Windows 7 or later and an Apple ID account.

 When you sign up for an iCloud account, you automatically get 5GB of free storage for your photos, apps, music, documents, and other files you want to back up.
 You can access these files any time from any device by signing into your iCloud account.